-This post is part of my personal challenge to bake my way through all the challenges of the Great British Bake Off.
-The challenge below is the showstopper challenge for week three (tart week) of series three: a designer fruit tart.
+This post is part of my challenge to bake my way through all the challenges of the Great British Bake Off.
+The challenge below is the showstopper challenge for week six (pudding week) of series three: a large strudel.

 Although this blog is packed with sweet recipes, in my day-to-day life I don’t eat a crazy amount of sugary food, in the name of my waistline and my teeth and my pancreas.
 Sometimes I get a bit wearied from the steady procession of sweet things made in the name of this (actually very fun) challenge over the years: when there’s a savoury option in sight, I will often take it.
 So it was exciting to find out that there was more to strudel than the apple or cherry versions found in my local Lidl at Christmas (though there’s nothing wrong with those).
 So although this was nominally made for ‘pudding week’, this cabbage strudel (don’t click away, it’s delicious!) is actually a hearty main course.
 The tender cabbage is studded with salty shreds of bacon, and both are wrapped in flaky, buttery, crisp strudel pastry, which retains its toothsome, very slightly chewily crispness for several days without descent into sogginess.